panjf2000/gnet/README.md

 <img width="869" alt="reactor" src="https://user-images.githubusercontent.com/7496278/64918644-a5213900-d7d3-11e9-88d6-1ec1ec72c1cd.png">
 </p>

-### Multiple Reactors + Goroutine-Pool Model
+### Multiple Reactors + Goroutine-Pool

 You may ask me a question: what if my business logic in `EventHandler.React`  contains some blocking code which leads to blocking in event-loop of `gnet`, what is the solution for this kind of situation？

 As you know, there is a most important tenet when writing code under `gnet`: you should never block the event-loop in the `EventHandler.React`, otherwise, it will lead to a low throughput in your `gnet` server, which is also the most important tenet in `netty`.

-And the solution for that could be found in the subsequent multiple-threads/goroutines model of `gnet`: 『Multiple Reactors with thread/goroutine pool』which pulls you out from the blocking mire, it will construct a worker-pool with fixed capacity and put those blocking jobs in `EventHandler.React` into the worker-pool to make the event-loop goroutines non-blocking.
+And the solution to that could be found in the subsequent networking model of multiple threads/goroutines of `gnet`: 『multiple reactors with thread/goroutine pool』which pulls you out from the blocking mire, it will construct a worker-pool with fixed capacity and put those blocking jobs in `EventHandler.React` into the worker-pool to make the event-loop goroutines non-blocking.

-The architecture diagram of『Multiple Reactors with thread/goroutine pool』networking model architecture is in here:
+The architecture diagram of networking model:『multiple reactors with thread/goroutine pool』architecture is in here:

 <p align="center">
 <img width="854" alt="multi_reactor_thread_pool" src="https://user-images.githubusercontent.com/7496278/64918783-90de3b80-d7d5-11e9-9190-ff8277c95db1.png">